 A movie so many decades in the making that, regardless of your feelings about the finished product, it was generally just a relief that it finally got made.
 It was the first real hit of the new DC Extended Universe and it made Gal Gadot the face of a timeless superhero.

 Wonder Woman drew praise and criticism alike for its depiction of gender politics and femininity, but it succeeded quite undeniably in its most crucial goal.
-It was a roaring adventure story that gave all of the hallmark action hero poses to the figure who would once be simple eye candy.
+It was a roaring adventure story that gave all of the hallmark action hero poses to the figure who would've once been simple eye candy.

 7 Judge Dredd